-Breast uplift, or mastopexy, is a commonly performed cosmetic procedure in Australia, with approximately 20,000 women undergoing this surgery annually.
-Mastopexy involves lifting and reshaping the nipple and breast tissue to achieve a firmer and more youthful appearance.
+Breast lift, or mastopexy, is a commonly performed cosmetic procedure in Australia, with approximately 20,000 women undergoing this surgery annually.
+The procedure of breast lift involves lifting and reshaping the nipple and breast tissue to achieve a firmer and more proportional feature for your body.

-If you are experiencing breast ptosis (sagging) or loss of breast firmness, mastopexy may be a suitable option.
+If you are experiencing breast sagging or loss of breast firmness is one of your concerns, Mastopexy may be a suitable option to help you get them into proportion and shape.
 At My Cosmetic Clinic, we offer breast lift procedures to address these concerns and assist patients in achieving their desired breast contour.

-A breast mastopexy is a surgical procedure where excess skin around the nipple and breast tissue is removed to change the breast shape for a firm and perky breast profile.
+A breast lift, or mastopexy, is a surgical procedure where excess skin around the nipple and breast tissue is removed to change the breast shape for a firm and more lifted bust profile without significantly changing the breast size.

 At My Cosmetic Clinic, we believe in customised cosmetic procedures that address each patient’s unique needs.
 We focus on giving you

-treatment that is tailored to meet your desired outcome working with you to ensure that your breast lift is a success.
+treatment that is tailored to meet your desired outcome, working with you to ensure that your breast lift surgery is a success.

 Some of our success stories are pictured below.